ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/1_dynamic_memory_allocation.md

 `remove_entry` makes the previous entry point to the entry after the one we want to remove, so that the list skips over it.
-With `entry` now isolated we call `free` to give up the memory it occupies.
+With `entry` now isolated we call `free` to give up the memory it occupies:

 ```text
 ----- List ------ | - Heap --